-XVII.
+XVIII.
 AUTHORIZATION

 The validity, construction, enforcement and effect of this agreement shall be governed by the laws of the State of Wisconsin.
-All agreements and covenants contained herein are severable, and in the event any of them shall be held invalid by any competent court or agency, this agreement shall be interpreted as if such invalid agreements or covenants were not contained herein.
+All agreements and covenants contained herein are severable, and in the event any of them shall be held invalid by any

-XVIII.
+XIX.
 NON-DISCLOSURE AND NON-USE OF MPS INFORMATION AND WORK PRODUCT DEVELOPED BY PROVIDER FOR MPS